rebelsky/sams-assorted-musings-reflections/harry-hopkins.md

 [1] On the southwest corner of 7th and Park

-[2] Not to be confused with the Harry Hopkins (childhood) HOme, which is on 6th.
+[2] Not to be confused with the Harry Hopkins (childhood) Home, which is on 6th.

 [3] Robert Noyce is another.
 Those are my top two, but I'm sure others